SauloCandeira/SauloCandeira/README.md

 ### My current project is Holding Kapital

-this is an online platform for raising securities for investment in innovative projects in the early stages.<br/>
+it is an online and decentralized platform for raising securities for investment in innovative projects in the early stages. <br/>
 Currently building a crowdfunding Website: [OPEN](https://saulocandeira.github.io/instituto/) <br/>

 #### My current tools